oyajiProgrammer/esp32_ibeacon/README.md

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This library is intended to be used as a sample for iBeacon advertising.

 ## Usage